-Binary search finds the index of a value in a sorted array by comparing the value being searched for with the middle element of the array.
+Recall that binary search finds the index of a value in a sorted array by comparing the value being searched for with the middle element of the array.
 If they are the same, it returns the index of the element.
 Otherwise it continues the search in only half of the array.
-In other words, it removes from consideration half of the array.
+In other words, it removes from consideration half of the array at each iteration.
 Which half depends on whether the search value was greater than or less than the middle value.